 top of page

-• Writer's picturePaul D. Wilke
+Writer's picturePaul D. Wilke

-Philosophical Themes From Vasily Grossman's Life and Fate
+A Look at Vasily Grossman's Life and Fate

 Introduction - The Arrest of Life and Fate

 Soviet writer Vasily Grossman should have known that the dreaded knock on his door was coming.
-The manuscript for his sprawling 900-page novel Life and Fate had landed on the censors’ desk, and they were not happy.
+The manuscript for his sprawling 900-page novel Life and Fate had landed on the censors' desk, and they were unhappy.
 As a famous Red Army war correspondent, he was expected to concoct a rousing patriotic novel that glorified Stalin, the Party, and the brave soldiers who fought heroically against Hitler's minions.
 His earlier book, For a Just Cause (1952), was heavily censored, with the final product not straying from the party line.
 Given the rampant anti-semitism and renewed repression of Stalin's later years, this is understandable.

 Grossman with the Red Army in Schwerin, Germany, 1945

-This was the case even among authors consciously trying to tow the party line.
+This was the case even among authors who were consciously trying to tow the party line.
 Nevertheless, Grossman meant to test the boundaries of what could be published now that Stalinism was openly denounced by Soviet leadership.

 And test them he did!